-Don’t you love the word “rigorous”?
-Rigorous has been an educational buzz word for some time.
-If you’re anything like me, you have heard that term enough for rigor mortis to set in!!
-In an effort to make my math instruction more rigorous, I typed up this math sort to use when teaching fractions.
-I gave this activity to my class towards the end of my 3rd grade fraction unit after we had discussed fractions on clocks, fractions in measurement, and fractional parts of a dollar.
+In an effort to help my students make connections to fractions in the real world, I typed up this math sort to use when teaching my fraction unit.
+I gave this activity to my class towards the end of the unit after we had discussed fractions on clocks, fractions in measurement, and fractional parts of a dollar.

 Sorting by Fractional Relationship

-The picture above shows what I was looking for and I was amazed to see that many of my kids sorted them by the fractional relationship.
-This was wonderful because I could tell they were making the connections I was looking for.
+The picture above shows what I was looking for and I was amazed to see that many of my kids sorted the cards by the fractional relationship.
+This was wonderful because I could tell they were making the connections between math concepts I was looking for.

 Taking it Further

 With some guidance, everyone sorted their cards the “correct way”.
 Then we added the sorts to our math journals and the kids explained the relationships.

 This was an important step for my students.
 They needed another opportunity to see the connections between half-inch, half-past on the clock, and half a dollar.